-The study focused on the level and influencing factors of early childhood developmental status among children aged 3 and 4 years from both rural and urban areas of Bangladesh.
-A strong impact of the child’s age, area, division, education of the mother, wealth index, and religion on the child’s developmental status was detected.
-Although a considerable number of children had developmentally on track, initiatives should be taken to enlarge the mothers in higher education.
-Children in the poorest group in of the countries, in general, are the most in need of assistance to reach their full development potential.
-Adding the early learning setting procedures in higher-secondary text-books could be a valuable step towards reducing the developmental delay.
-A deeper understanding of the relationship between the risk factors and children's early development and approaches to encouraging parent’s engagement in children’s learning, development, and health are needed to most effectively ensure that children in Bangladesh reach full developmental potential.
+The study focused on the level and influencing factors of early childhood developmental status among children aged 3 and 4 years from rural and urban areas of Bangladesh.
+A strong impact of the child’s age, region, division, mother’s education, wealth index, religion, childhood education program, nutritional status, supervision and child punishment on the child’s developmental status was detected.
+In Bangladesh, many children had developmentally on track came from highly educated mother’s, initiatives should be taken to enlarge the mothers in higher education.
+Children in the poorest wealth status group of the countries are the most in need of assistance to reach their full development potential, the poorest group of Bangladesh are mostly in developmental delays.
+Early childhood diseases and frequent of health complexity of children are one of the major risk factor for developmental delay, we should more careful about this problem.
+Lack of nutrition of a children interrupt the development, mothers or caregivers should be aware about that.
+In this study, nutritional balanced children are more developmentally on track than the poor nutritional child.
+The early learning setting procedures or pre-school learning could be a valuable step towards reducing the developmental delay, it also helps a child to make a good results in primary education program.
+A deeper understanding of the relationship between the risk factors and children's early development and approaches to encouraging parents' engagement in children’s learning, development, and health is needed to most effectively ensure that children in Bangladesh reach full developmental potential.
+Additional research is needed to increase the evidence base for what can successfully impact the effects of childhood development and education on health outcomes and disparities.
+This additional evidence will facilitate public health efforts to address early childhood development and education as social determinants of health.

 Recommendations:

-The findings of this study have implications for governments, international agencies, non-government organisations, and public health professionals who are working to improve early childhood development.
+This study's findings have implications for governments, international agencies, non-government organisations, and public health professionals who are working to improve early childhood development.
 To ECD, future research is needed to develop more detailed and age-specific measures that can more accurately capture children’s abilities across a wide range of cultures and local contexts.
-Further work is needed that goes beyond measures of typical development to understand the specific needs of children who may experience more severe disabilities requiring more intensive treatment and care.
+Further work is required beyond typical development standards to understand the specific needs of children who may experience more severe disabilities requiring more intensive treatment and care.
+In response to the loss of human potential associated with early adversities, leaders from international organisations have issued urgent calls for strategies to ensure that young children reach their developmental potential.
+Low-cost activities, such as storytelling, singing, and playing with household objects, expose young children to experiences that promote early development.

 Acknowledgments

-We acknowledge UNICEF and Bangladesh Bureau of Statistics for allowing us to use the data.
+We acknowledge UNICEF and the Bangladesh Bureau of Statistics for allowing us to use the data.

+Ethical consent

+Our study was wholly based on an analysis of existing public domain health survey datasets obtained from the MICS 2012 and 2019 which is freely available online with all personal identifying information removed.
+The MICS procedures were reviewed and approved by the Bangladesh Bureau of Statistics (BBS) and UNICEF.
+Informed consent was obtained from participants while interviewing them.
+Because this study involved the analysis with secondary data thus, it did not require the ethical approval of the respective institution.

 Disclosure statement